strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ::::

-### Create an entity
+### Create an entry

-Creates an entity and returns its value.
+Creates an entry and returns its value.

-If the [Internationalization (i18n) plugin](/developer-docs/latest/development/plugins/i18n.md) is installed, it's possible to use POST requests to the Content API to [create localized entities](/developer-docs/latest/development/plugins/i18n.md#creating-a-new-localized-entity).
+If the [Internationalization (i18n) plugin](/developer-docs/latest/development/plugins/i18n.md) is installed, it's possible to use POST requests to the Content API to [create localized entities](/developer-docs/latest/development/plugins/i18n.md#creating-a-new-localized-entry).

 :::: api-call